CiviMRF/cf-civicrm-formprocessor/README.md

 1. Update `cf-civicrm-formprocessor` with the new version number
 1. Create a new version at [Github](https://github.com/CiviMRF/cf-civicrm-formprocessor/).
 1. To publish the release at Wordpress Plugin directory follow the following steps:
+   1. Create a temp directory: `mkdir cf-civicrm-formprocessor-tmp`
+   1. Go into this directory: `cd cf-civicrm-formprocessor-tmp`
+   1. Do an SVN checkout into SVN directory: `svn checkout --depth immediates https://plugins.svn.wordpress.org/cf-civicrm-formprocessor svn`
+   1. Clone the Github repository into Github directory: `git clone https://github.com/CiviMRF/cf-civicrm-formprocessor.git github`
+   1. Go into the Github directory: `cd github`
+   1. Checkout the created release (in our example 1.0.0): `git checkout 1.0.0`
+   1. Go into the svn directory: `cd ../svn`
+   1.

 # License